How to use AI in HubSpot CRM: A practical guide for 2026

 Service teams can start by building AI-powered chatbots to answer common website questions or use the inbox assistant to summarize ticket threads for agents.
 These native tools help automate routine inquiries and speed up agent response times.

 Absolutely.
 Always treat AI-generated content as a first draft, adding a human touch for accuracy and brand voice.
-Remember to provide feedback to the AI to help it learn, and critically, ensure your AI has access to all your company’s knowledge, not just what’s in HubSpot, for the most effective results.
+Remember to provide feedback to the AI to help it learn, and critically, ensure your AI has access to all your company's knowledge for the most effective results.

 Share this post